philliperod/notes/projectmanagement/tpm_glossary.md

 **Low-hanging fruit**: An easy product or feature change that can substantially improve metrics.
 For instance, adding a button to the homepage for users to purchase a product might be a "low-hanging fruit."

+**Mobile Web / Native**: “Native” often refers to apps downloaded to a smartphone or computer.
+Web apps are those that are accessed via a URL.
+For instance, the Facebook app is a native app.
+The Facebook.com on a mobile Google Chrome browser in one’s smartphone is on the mobile web platform.

 **MVP (minimum viable product)**.
 A product that only delivers the core, bare-bones functionality of your final product.
 An MVP is useful to get an initial sampling of user feedback.
 For example, Airbnb's MVP might be an editable spreadsheet that hosts and guests can use to match up with each other for vacations.

 **North Star Metric**: The single metric that best captures the success of your product.
 Of course, no metric will tell a full story, but the north star metric is the top, most important metric a product manager would select.